litestar-org/litestar/docs/usage/events.rst

 Passing Arguments to Listeners
 ++++++++++++++++++++++++++++++

-The method :meth:`emit <starlite.events.BaseEventEmitterBackend.emit>` has the following signature:
+The method :meth:`emit <litestar.events.BaseEventEmitterBackend.emit>` has the following signature:

 .. code-block:: python